aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

 layout: post
 title: if underscore was written in es6 javascript
 author: Aaron Stacy
-published: false
 ---

 <aside>
-  i was originally going to give this as a lightning talk at [austinjs][], but i ran out of time because we had so many good talks. so i'll post it here instead.
+  i was originally going to present this at [austinjs][], but i ran out of time because we had so many good lightning talks. so i'll post it here instead.
 </aside>

 > what if [underscore][] (or [lodash][] for that matter) was written in [es6][]?

-certainly there would be a number of changes to the code. features like [destructuring assignments][] and [the spread operator][] would enhance readability. but would the interface be different? i think so.
+features like [destructuring assignments][] and [the spread operator][] would certainly make the code more readable. but would the interface be different? i think so. i'll demonstrate why by discussing a couple issues with underscore's current implementation.

-now to be clear i think underscore is not just a good library, it's an inspired library. the point of this article is how new features in es6 solve problems that we've got today, not to imply there's some problem with "javascript's utility belt".
+now i'm not trying to get down on underscore. it's a great library &mdash; an inspired library. but this article is about how new features in es6 solve problems we've got today, and underscore provides a context with which a lot of us are familiar.

 ## issue #1: intermediate arrays